Room 93

 Room 93 is the debut extended play (EP) by American singer and songwriter Halsey.
 It was released on October 27, 2014 by Astralwerks.
 The project was re-released digitally on March 9, 2015, including a new version of its main single "Ghost"; this new version was later also included on the singer's debut full-length studio album Badlands (2015).
 The sound of the EP is rooted on the electropop music genre.

-A digital remix version of the EP, featuring three remixes for the songs "Hurricane", "Ghost" and "Trouble" was released on March 3, 2015.
+A digital remix version of the EP, featuring three remixes for the songs "Hurricane", "Ghost" and "Trouble", was released on March 3, 2015.
 Along with the remix EP, a "One Mic, One Take" EP was released on the same date.
 The track "Trouble" was featured on the promo for the episode "Best Laid Plans" from the American TV series Once Upon a Time.

 Critical reception

 The EP received a generally positive response.
-AllMusic gave it three and a half out of five stars.
+AllMusic praised Halsey's Room 93 for its moody, atmospheric electronic pop sound, drawing favorable comparisons to Lana Del Rey and Lorde.
+The review highlighted the EP as a clear display of the style that earned her a deal with Astralwerks, noting tracks like "Ghost" and "Hurricane" as standout singles.